Antons-Skafferi-MIUN/Setup-and-Config/netbeans/netbeans_tricks.md

+## Creating a persistance unit
+Second mouse button on your project, hit "new" then "other"
+In "Filter" type "persistance unit" then hit "next"
+set the "data source" to your database, if your database don't exist choose "New Data Source..."

-## Automatically creating a persistence context(requries a persistance manager)
+## Automatically creating a persistence context(requries a persistance unit)

 Click second mouse button anywhere in the text editor inside your managed bean.
 Select "insert code" then choose "use entity manager"